 JMC has developed a sizable scholarship program specifically for diversity students; other scholarships support students in specific areas of study.

 When and How Can I Apply?

-- A faculty committee meets each spring to decide the year's scholarship award recipients
+- A faculty committee meets to decide the year's scholarship award recipients.

 - American Society of Business Press Editors Scholarship.
-For any JMC student who intends to pursue a career in trade magazine publishing.
+For any JMC student who intends to pursue a career in specialized business media.

 - Robert Burdock Award.
-For an outstanding newspaper, magazine, broadcast news, photojournalism, information design or public relations student.
+For an outstanding multimedia news, magazine, broadcast news, photojournalism, information design or public relations student.

 - Ronald Dean Clark Scholarship in Editorial Writing.
 This scholarship was established in 2004 by family and friends of Mr. Clark, who passed away in 2003 for a student studying editorial or opinion writing.